beastbroak30/ESP-NOW_mecanum-carRC/README.md

 Follow the circuit diagrams provided above to connect your robot and remote components to the ESP32.

 ## Upload the Code
-- Upload the `robot.ino` file to the ESP32 that controls the Mecanum wheels.
+- Upload the `mechcar.ino` file to the ESP32 that controls the Mecanum wheels.
-- Upload the `remote.ino` file to the ESP32 used for the remote control.
+- Upload the `mecrc.ino` file to the ESP32 used for the remote control.

 ## Power Up the Hardware
 - Power the robot's ESP32 and motors using a power supply (e.g., a battery pack).